Horsebus: History

-The public transport system of Berlin is the oldest one in Germany.
+The public transport system of Berlin is the oldest in Germany.
 In 1825 the first bus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, running to a timetable.
 The first bus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
 It was run by Israel Moses Henoch, who had organized the cab service since 1815.

-On 1 January 1847, the Concessionierte Berliner Omnibus Compagnie (Concessed Berlin Bus Company) started its first horse-bus line.
+On 1 January 1847, the Concessionierte Berliner Omnibus Compagnie (Berlin Bus Concession Company) started its first horse-bus line.
 The growing market experienced the launch of numerous additional companies, with 36 bus companies in Berlin by 1864.

 From the end of the 1820s, the first horse-drawn omnibuses ran in the streets of New York City, facilitating the march uptown.

-Horses pulling buses could only work for limited hours per day, had to be housed, groomed, fed and cared for every day, and produced large amounts of manure, which the omnibus company had to store and dispose of.
-Since a typical horse pulled a bus for four or five hours per day, covering about a dozen miles, many systems needed ten or more horses in stable for each bus.
+Horses could only pull buses for limited hours, typically 4 or 5 hours per day, covering about a dozen miles.
+Many systems needed ten or more horses in stable for each bus.
+They had to be housed, groomed, fed and cared for every day, and produced large amounts of manure, which the omnibus company had to store and dispose of.

-With the advent of mass-produced steel (at around 1860), horse-buses were put on rails as the same horse could then move 3 to 10 times as many people.
-This was not only more efficient, but faster and produced, in an age of unpaved streets, a far superior ride.

-These horse-cars on rails were converted to cable-drawn cars in larger cities, as still exist in San Francisco, the underground cable being drawn by stationary steam engines.
+With the advent of mass-produced steel in around 1860, horse-buses were put on rails; now the same horse could then move 3 to 10 times as many people.
+This was not only more efficient but faster, and in an age of unpaved streets it gave a far superior ride.
+These horse-drawn trams were converted to cable-drawn cars in some larger cities; they still exist in San Francisco, the underground cable being driven by stationary steam engines.

-(Not to be overlooked was the establishment in both London and New York, of steam hauled urban railways, either underground or on elevated structures.
-These metropolitan railways are where the present term "Metro" began.
-These systems provided "rapid transit" on their routes).

-At around 1890, electric propulsion became practical and replaced both the horse and the cable and the number of traction lines on rails expanded exponentially.
-(This was seen as a huge advance in urban transport and considered a wise investment at that time).
-These became known as streetcars, trams, or trolleys and still exist in many cities today, though often having been replaced by the less infrastructure intensive motorbus as driven by an internal combustion engine.
+At around 1890, electric propulsion became practical and replaced both the horse and the cable, and the number of tram lines rapidly increased.
+This was seen as a huge advance in urban transport, and was considered a wise investment at that time.
+These became known as streetcars, trams or trolleys; they still exist in many cities today, though in many places they have been replaced by the motorbus, which requires less infrastructure.

-From the beginning of the twentieth century the remaining horse buses which had not been converted to rail began to be replaced by petrol-driven motor buses, or autobuses.
+From the beginning of the 20th century, the remaining horse buses which had not been converted to rail began to be replaced by petrol-driven motor buses, or autobuses.
 The last recorded horse omnibus in London was a Tilling bus which last ran, between Peckham and Honor Oak Tavern, on 4 August 1914.
 The last Berlin horse omnibus ran on 25 August 1923.
-Some horse buses remain in use today for tourist sightseeing tours.
+Some horse buses remain in use today for sightseeing tours.